-- 84. Plaintiffs suggest that this class action be exercised before the Superior Court in the District of Montreal for the following reasons: - a.
+- 84. Plaintiff(...) suggests that this class action be exercised before the Superior Court in the District of Montreal for the following reasons: - a.
 Many Class Members are domiciled in the District of Montreal; - b.
 Defendant Ford Canada's elected domicile and principal establishment are located in the District of Montreal (Exhibit R-2); - c.
-The undersigned attorneys practice law in the District of Montreal:
+The undersigned attorneys practice law in the District of Montreal;

-- 85. Plaintiffs, who are requesting to be appointed as Representative Plaintiffs, are in a position to properly represent the Class Members (Article 575 (4) C.C.P.) since Plaintiffs: - a. are a member of the class who purchased a Subject Vehicle which suffers from the common latent defect and have disbursed repair costs which have not resolved the issues affecting their Subject Vehicle and have suffered the other compensatory and moral damages as detailed above; - b. understand the nature of the action and has the capacity and interest to fairly and adequately protect and represent the interests of the Class Members: - are available to dedicate the time necessary for the present action before the Courts of Quebec and to collaborate with Class Counsel in this regard; - d. are ready and available to manage and direct the present action in the interest of the Class Members and are determined to lead the present file until a final resolution of the matter, the whole for the benefit of the Class Members; - e. do not have interests that are antagonistic to those of other Class Members; - f. have given the mandate to the undersigned attorneys to obtain all relevant information to the present action and intend to keep informed of all developments;
+- 85. Plaintiff(...), who (...) is requesting to be appointed as Representative Plaintiff(...), (...) is in a position to properly represent the Class Members (Article 575 (4) C.C.P.) since Plaintiff(...): - a. is (...) a member of the class who purchased through Nicholson and drove a Subject Vehicle which suffers from the common latent defect, (...) has disbursed unnecessary repair costs which have not resolved the issues affecting her (...)
+Subject Vehicle, and has (...) suffered the other compensatory and moral damages as detailed above; - b. understands the nature of the action and has the capacity and interest to fairly and adequately protect and represent the interests of the Class Members; - c. is (...) available to dedicate the time necessary for the present action before the Courts of Quebec and to collaborate with Class Counsel in this regard; - d. is (...) ready and available to manage and direct the present action in the interest of the Class Members and is (...) determined to lead the present file until a final resolution of the matter, the whole for the benefit of the Class Members; - e. does not have interests that are antagonistic to those of other Class Members; - f. has (...) given the mandate to the undersigned attorneys to obtain all relevant information to the present action and intend to keep informed of all developments; - g. has (...) given the mandate to the undersigned attorneys to post the present matter on their firm website in order to keep the Class Members informed of the progress of these proceedings and in order to more easily be contacted or consulted by said Class Members.
+In this regard, Plaintiff(...) though the(..) undersigned attorneys herewith, en liasse, as Exhibit R-19 and R-19A, confidentially, under seal and without waiving professional secrecy, the online submissions received from multiple Class Members across the country, as though recited at length herein.
+Plaintiff(...) reserves the(...) right to file additional communications received from the Class Members in this regard, for the purposes of further fulfilling their burden to demonstrate an arguable case at the authorization hearing herein; - h. conducted online research in order to locate and consult the various recalls and online postings and forums dealing with the defects affecting the Subject Vehicles and (...) sought out the undersigned attorneys in order to institute the present class action proceedings on her (...) behalf and on behalf of the Class Members, the whole after contacting multiple customer service representatives at Ford in attempts to resolve the issue amicably;

-- g. have given the mandate to the undersigned attorneys to post the present matter on their firm website in order to keep the Class Members informed of the progress of these proceedings and in order to more easily be contacted or consulted by said Class Members.
-In this regard, Plaintiffs though their undersigned attorneys are communicating herewith, en liasse, as Exhibit R-19, confidentially, under seal and without waiving professional secrecy, the online submissions received from multiple Class Members across the country, as though recited at length herein.
-Plaintiffs reserve their right to file additional communications received from the Class Members in this regard, for the purposes of further fulfilling their burden to demonstrate an arguable case at the authorization hearing herein; - h. conducted online research in order to locate and consult the various recalls and online postings and forums dealing with the defects affecting the Subject Vehicles and they sought out the undersigned attorneys in order to institute the present class action proceedings on their behalf and on behalf of the Class Members, the whole after contacting multiple customer service representatives at Ford in attempts to resolve the issue amicably; - are, with the assistance of the undersigned attorneys, ready and available to dedicate the time necessary for this action and to collaborate with other Class Members and to keep them informed; - 86.
+- i. is (...), with the assistance of the undersigned attorneys, ready and available to dedicate the time necessary for this action and to collaborate with other Class Members and to keep them informed; - 86.
 The present Application is well founded in fact and in law.